- Keywords

 - echo "Execute this command after the `script` section completes."

-times out or fails, the job exits with code0
+after_script times out or fails, the job exits with code 0 (Job Succeeded).

 Related topics: